Frequently Asked Questions

 This is called the California Fellowship for Early Care, Learning, and Health, why are you selecting from only a certain part of the state?

 Knowing how vast the ECLH field is, we are taking a regional approach to a statewide issue in order to prioritize relationship building and cross-discipline collaboration.
-We are choosing to concentrate on 2 regions to deepen the impact of this leadership development opportunity and to strengthen already existing collaboration pathways.
-This first year is focusing on the San Francisco Bay Area and the Central Valley.
+We are choosing to concentrate on 3 regions to deepen the impact of this leadership development opportunity and to strengthen already existing collaboration pathways.
+This first year is focusing on the San Francisco Bay Area, the Central Valley, and the Central Coast.
 It is our hope but without certainty given our current economic condition to extend the Fellowship to future regions in following years.

 If I get nominated, will I automatically make it into the cohort?